In Memory of our 3 Squadron

 Son of Hedley James Griffiths and Susan Jane Griffiths.
 Husband of Eileen Agnes Griffiths and father of David Griffiths, of Clifton Hill, Victoria.

 Not with 3 Squadron at the time of his death, which occurred at No.7 Aircraft Depot, Tocumwal, Victoria, on 26/10/46.
 Raymond’s post-war suicide is a tragic tale.
 (He left behind his pregnant wife and small son.
 His second son, born after his father's death, was named “Raymond” in his memory.
 His family placed the following valediction in the newspapers for several years after his death: “If we love those we lose, we cannot altogether lose those we love.”)
 Because Sgt.
 Griffiths died while still serving with the Air Force in the aftermath of WW2, he is officially recognised as a casualty of that war.
 Raymond had marched out of Richmond with the 3 Squadron “Originals” on 15/7/40 as an A.C.1 Electrician.
+He served with an unblemished record throughout the war and gained promotion to the rank of Sergeant.
 His service is commemorated on the bronze 3 Squadron Roll of Honour panel in the Australian War Memorial in Canberra and the Commonwealth War Graves Commission maintains his marble headstone in Box Hill.

 Sergeant Alfred Thomas Bruce Hale, service number